sombriks/rosetta-beer-store/README.md

 Services must provide the very same REST API so their clients shall connect on it in a transparent way.

-Therefore all services must use port 3000.
+Therefore, all services must use port 3000.

 You shall run just one service at time.

 The clients have not such limitation.

-However you must correctly point them to the service address.
+However, you must correctly point them to the service address.

 This is not a simple language comparison, but tooling as well.